 Location4100 Gyrstinge, Denmark

-From the architect.
+Text description provided by the architects.
 The Landsbyhuset in Gyrstinge is an attractor in a small community, a magnet for sports and social activity.
 Since it is a facility for the whole village, it is intended as a visual symbol that can be a part of a common consciousness.
 The building should be a kind of magnet- a center that sucks up activity and functions from the surroundings to become a lively hot spot for the village.

 The building has a central common space for sports, big events and noisy activities.
 This room serves as an inner center- a kind of indoor town square – where people can come and go as they want.
 Sometimes this central space is used for sports such as badminton, handball and volleyball, and at other times it used for parties, Christmas events and markets.
 This space is big, open and flexible, making it suitable for all occasions.